nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 ```

 Check related parameters in your `/etc/prosody/conf.d/YOUR-DOMAIN.cfg.lua`.
-There should be already set by `apt-get` command.
+They should be already set by `apt-get` command.

 ```lua
 VirtualHost "<YOUR-DOMAIN>"